cilium/cilium/Documentation/concepts/ebpf/intro.rst

   the message to another socket.
 Cilium uses this to accelerate the datapath redirects as described below.

-Combining the above hooks with a virtual interfaces (cilium_host, cilium_net), an optional overlay interface (cilium_vxlan), Linux kernel crypto support and a userspace proxy (Envoy) Cilium creates the following networking objects.
+Combining the above hooks with virtual interfaces (cilium_host, cilium_net), an optional overlay interface (cilium_vxlan), Linux kernel crypto support and a userspace proxy (Envoy) Cilium creates the following networking objects.